 Antimicrobial resistance (AMR) is a grave threat to human health and prosperity.
 The O’Neill report, commissioned by the UK government and published in 2016, suggests that without action AMR will cause the deaths of 10 million people a year by 2050.
 The development of new antibiotics is therefore a crucial area of study for scientists around the world.

 Dr Singh added: “A significant amount of work remains in the development of teixobactins as a therapeutic antibiotic for human use.
-Our study is a real step in right direction and opens the door for improving teixobactins and moving these toward clinic.
+Our study is a real step in the right direction and opens the door for improving teixobactins and moving these toward clinic.”

 Reference: “Mode of action of teixobactins in cellular membranes” by Rhythm Shukla, João Medeiros-Silva, Anish Parmar, Bram J. A. Vermeulen, Sanjit Das, Alessandra Lucini Paioni, Shehrazade Jekhmane, Joseph Lorent, Alexandre M. J. J. Bonvin, Marc Baldus, Moreno Lelli, Edwin J. A. Veldhuizen, Eefjan Breukink, Ishwar Singh and Markus Weingarth, 5 June 2020, Nature Communications.

 Dr Singh’s work received funding support from the Department of Health and Social Care, UK and Rosetrees Trust.